digital-asset/daml/docs/source/daml/reference/templates.rst

 Serializable Types
 ******************

-Every parameter to a template, choice argument and choice result must have a *serializable type*.
+Every parameter to a template, choice argument, and choice result must have a *serializable type*.
 This does not merely mean "convertible to bytes"; it has a specific meaning in Daml.
 The serializability rule serves three purposes:

-1. offer a stable means to store ledger values permanently,
+1. Offer a stable means to store ledger values permanently.
-2. provide a sensible encoding of them over :doc:`/app-dev/ledger-api`, and
+2. Provide a sensible encoding of them over :doc:`/app-dev/ledger-api`.
-3. provide sensible *types* that directly match their Daml counterparts in languages like Java for language codegen.
+3. Provide sensible *types* that directly match their Daml counterparts in languages like Java for language codegen.

-For example, certain kinds of type parameters Daml offers are perfectly compatible with (1) and (2), but have no proper counterpart in (3), so they are disallowed.
+For example, certain kinds of type parameters Daml offers are compatible with (1) and (2), but have no proper counterpart in (3), so they are disallowed.
-Similarly, function types have a perfectly sensible Java counterpart, satisfying (3), but no reliable way to store or share them via the API, thus failing (1) and (2).
+Similarly, function types have sensible Java counterparts, satisfying (3), but no reliable way to store or share them via the API, thus failing (1) and (2).

 The following types are *not serializable*, and thus may not be used in templates.